ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

   In addition, two cache disks of 960 GB are also ordered per host.

-  3.8 TB SSD (Solid State Disk) drives are supported when they are made generally available in a data center.
+  3.8 TB SSD (solid-state disk) drives are supported when they are made generally available in a data center.
   {:note}
 * High Performance with Intel Optane - this option provides two extra capacity disk bays.
 This option depends on the CPU model.